 Eva didn’t know how to respond.
-“Do all your vision become true?”
+“Do all your visions become true?”

 “As I told you before, what I see becomes the future when it’s left unchallenged.
 Don’t tell anyone.
 I must go to Northport.”

 Josah was about to leave with a dangerous task he needed to carry out.
-She wanted to tell him how his father died because of her poor decisions, but it wasn’t the best time.
+She wanted to tell him that her poor decisions contributed to his father’s death, but it wasn’t the best time.
 She vowed to get him to promise he’d returned to her.

 The walk to the barn was burdensome.
 Every step seemed to take Eva’s confidence away.
 She would never have made it this far without Josah.
 And now, he was leaving.

-Eva could see the three Evermores sitting on horses, behind the barn, on the other side of the wall.
+Eva could see the three Evermores sitting on horses behind the barn on the other side of the wall.
 Graybard and Dali leaned over, looking at Ena.
-The big cat wasn’t sure about the horses invading her grounds.
+The big cat wasn’t sure about the horses invading her territory.